-You might not think it will ever happen to you, but it does.
+You might not think it will ever happen to you, but dehydration can happen to anybody.
 As anyone who has lived through dehydration in the wilderness will say, there’s no more sobering moment than realizing you would give just about anything for even a sip of water.

-Should that time ever come for you- and through good graces you do then stumble upon a water source, such as a stream or a pool- then you still need to know how to purify water in order to survive.
+Should that time ever come for you, and through good graces, you stumble upon a water source, such as a stream or a pool, then you still need to know how to purify water to survive.

 Why Should You Purify Water?

-Water in the wild is home to all manner of life, including many species of bacteria, viruses and microscopic parasitic organisms- some of which can make you very, very sick.
+Water in the wild is home to all manners of life, including many species of bacteria, viruses, and microscopic parasitic organisms, some of which can make you very sick.

-This is the most simple method of purification.
+Boiling is the simplest method of purification.
 Bring the water to a full, rolling boil for at least five minutes to kill any dangerous organisms.
 Allow the water to cool before drinking.

-This process can leave the water tasting flat, as the process removes oxygen.
+This process can leave the water tasting flat, as it removes oxygen.
 Pour your purified water between two vessels to reinfuse it with oxygen and restore the taste.

 Purifying solutions are available in drop or tablet form.
-These can be made from iodine, chlorine, potassium permanganate, halazone etc. and all work to kill disease-causing organisms in wild water.
+These can be made from iodine, chlorine, potassium permanganate, halazone, etc. They work to kill disease-causing organisms in wild water.

-Mix the recommended amount into the water depending on product instructions (usually quite a small amount) and then wait until the solution has taken effect before drinking.
+Mix the recommended amount into the water depending on product instructions and wait until the solution has taken effect before drinking.
 These solutions are usually relatively fast-acting.

-Water purified in this way often takes on an unnatural taste due to the chemicals involved, in which case you may prefer to add a flavoring before drinking (but only after purification is complete).
+Water purified in this way often takes on an unnatural taste due to the chemicals involved.
+You may prefer to add a flavoring before drinking.

-In an extreme survival situation, people have used tiny amounts of bleach (just a few drops) in a large amount of water in order to achieve purification.
+In an extreme survival situation, people have used tiny amounts of bleach (just a few drops) in a large amount of water to achieve purification.

-You may have a water filter at home, but there are other filters specifically designed for treating water in a survival setting.
+You may have a water filter at home, but other filters are available specifically for treating water in a survival setting.

-These filters pass the unpurified water through a filter of charcoal or ceramic, before applying a chemical treatment.
+These filters pass the unpurified water through charcoal or ceramic before applying a chemical treatment.

-Aside from care having to be taken with the filter itself (the two hoses must never cross-contaminate each other), this is one of the better methods of purifying water.
-The flavor of the water is also mostly unaffected by this process.
+Aside from needing to be done carefully with the filter itself (the two hoses must never cross-contaminate each other), this is one of the better methods of purifying water.
+The flavor of the water is also unaffected by this process.

-The filter of the unit itself will also require cleaning or replacement after an amount of use, as the sediment which is filtered from the water builds up and eventually renders it useless.
+The filter will also require cleaning or replacement after several uses, as the filtered sediment from the water builds up and eventually renders it useless.

-Just like water-purifying tablets, these filters are readily-available from camping stores, and are well worth the money if you are going hiking or traveling through the wilderness for any reason.
+Similar to water-purifying tablets, these filters are readily-available from camping stores and are well worth the money if you are going hiking or traveling through the wilderness for any reason.

 These methods are still used by survivalists today and are worth learning in case of an extreme situation.

-Sediment-heavy water can be cleared by filtering it through sand, or even soil.
-In the past, people would dig a hole near a water source and then use the water which filtered through into the well.
+You can clear water of sediment by filtering it through sand or even soil.
+You can dig a hole near a water source and use the water that filters through into the well.

-This method does very little to clear water of bacteria, parasites etc, but does make water much clearer.
+This method does very little to clear water of bacteria, parasites, etc., but it makes water much clearer.

-As water evaporates from the solid it condenses upon the sheeting; collects along the dip in the sheeting and drips into the collection vessel.
+As water evaporates from the soil, it condenses upon the sheeting, collects along the dip in the sheeting, and drips into the collection vessel.

 Do the plants surrounding the source look healthy?
 Plant life also thrives on good water.

 Could there potentially be dead animals resting in this body of water?
-If so, it should absolutely not be drunk.
-This also applies to human or animal feces.
+If so, it should not be drunk.
+This idea also applies to human or animal feces.

-Never drink unpurified water- diarrhea resulting from bacteria or parasites is often just one of many symptoms you’ll experience, and is deadly in a survival scenario as it leads to even more extreme dehydration.
+You should never drink unpurified water.
+Diarrhea, resulting from bacteria or parasites, is often just one of many symptoms you’ll experience and is deadly in a survival scenario as it leads to even more extreme dehydration.

-If you are a regular outdoorsman, is it absolutely vital that water purification tablets or filters are part of your personal survival kit, and that you are aware of all methods of survivalist water purifying.
+If you are a regular ‘outdoorsman,’ it is vital that water purification tablets or filters are part of your survival kit and that you are aware of all methods of survivalist water purifying.